matter-labs/zinc/zinc-book/src/06-expressions/03-conditionals.md

 ## `match`

-A match expression is actually a syntactic sugar for nested conditional expressions.
-Each branch block has its own scope of visibility.
+The match expression is a syntactic sugar for nested conditional expressions.
+Each branch block starts a new scope of visibility.

 ```rust,no_run,noplaypen
 let value = MyEnum::ValueOne;